Updated November 2022

 Water Use Intensity

-When it comes to EOR, a small number of operations can make a big difference in the sector's overall performance.
-For example, three projects accounted for 50 per cent of the total nonsaline water volume for EOR in 2020, likely because of their large scale, including the large number of injection wells they have.
+A small number of operations can make a big difference in the EOR sector's overall performance.
+For example, three projects accounted for 55 per cent of the total nonsaline water volume for EOR in 2021, likely because of their large scale, including the large number of injection wells they have.

 We also see this reflected in the nonsaline water use intensity of companies operating multiple schemes.
 A single scheme with a high nonsaline water use intensity can disproportionally affect a company's overall water use intensity, overshadowing the company's schemes with low water use intensities.